katjpg/aurify/README.md

 ## ✦ Repository Structure

-An overview of the main files and directories in the Aurify:
+An overview of the main files and directories in Aurify:

 ```bash
 aurify/